Examples

 model = cdtools.models.SimplePtycho.from_dataset(dataset)

-# We move the model to the GPU
+# We move the model to the GPU, if possible

 # We run the reconstruction